Have you Been told you need Termite Barrier Systems around your House? Protect your Home From Termites

 1. Gardens up against the house is a big one.
 Not only are you providing Termites with a food source (dead branches, twigs, mulch) there's a good chance everything would be high in moisture and covering the slab edge and weep holes.
 We found a leaking pipe in this garden under the soil attached to that tap on the wall.
 Creating the perfect environment for a Termite attack .

-2. Hot water system and Air conditioner overflow piping leaking to the ground.
+2. Hot water system water tank and Air conditioner overflow piping leaking to the ground.
 This is very easy to over look but the air conditioning unit will drop a fair amount of water into a concentrated spot.
 Termites are always on the search for a constant source of moisture.
-Also This gives the Termite Colony a water source and we often find white ant activity in these areas .
+Also this gives the Termite Colony a water source close to a food source (your home) and we often find white ant activity in these areas .
 Older Hot Water Systems will slowly leak excess water onto the ground.

 3. Stumps and root crowns left in the ground.
 These are white ant hotspots and are perfect for the main termite nest.
 Under the ground, away from predators and surrounded in moisture.Then If you cannot remove the crown from the soil then we recommend drill and injecting a termite treatment chemical like termidor into it to avoid possible infestation.